sozu-proxy/sozu/doc/debugging_strategies.md

 * `sozu.slab.count`: number of slots used in the slab allocator.
 Typically, there's one slot per listener socket, one for the connection to the main process, one for the metrics socket, then one per frontend connection and one per backend connection.
-So the number of connections should always be close (but lower) to the slab count
+So the number of connections should always be close to (but lower than) the slab count.
 * `sozu.buffer.count`: number of buffers used in the buffer pool.
 Inactive sessions and requests for which we send a default answer (400, 404, 413, 503 HTTP errors) do not use buffers.
 Active HTTP sessions use one buffer (except in pipelining mode), WebSocket sessions use two buffers.
 So the number of buffers should always be lower than the slab count, and lower than the number of connections.
 * `sozu.zombies`: sozu integrates a zombie session checker.
-If some sessions did not do anything for a while, there's probably a bug in the event loop or protocol implementations, so their internal state is logged, and this counter is incremented for each zombie session that was deleted
+If some session did not do anything for a while, there's probably a bug in the event loop or the protocol implementations, so its internal state is logged.
+This counter is incremented for each zombie session that gets deleted.

-New connections are put in a queue, and wait them until the session is created (if we have available resources), or until a configurable timeout.
+New connections are put into a queue, and wait until the session is created (if we have available resources), or until a configurable timeout has elapsed.
 The following metrics observe the accept queue usage:

 * `sozu.accept_queue.count`: number of sockets in the accept queue
 * `sozu.accept_queue.timeout`: incremented every time a socket stayed too long in the queue and is closed
-* `sozu.accept_queue.wait_time`: every time a session is created, this metric record how long the socket waited in the accept queue
+* `sozu.accept_queue.wait_time`: every time a session is created, this metric records how long the socket had to wait in the accept queue

 ### TLS specific information